 Investment involves risks, past performance is not a guide to future performance.
 Refer to the offering documents of the respective funds for details, including risk factors.
 The information contained within this material has been obtained from sources that First Sentier Investors ("FSI") believes to be reliable and accurate at the time of issue but no representation or warranty, expressed or implied, is made as to the fairness, accuracy or completeness of the information.
 To the extent permitted by law, neither FSI, nor any of its associates, nor any director, officer or employee accepts any liability whatsoever for any loss arising directly or indirectly from any use of this.
-It does not constitute investment advice and should not be used as the basis of any investment decision, nor should it be treated as a recommendation for any investment.
+It does not constitute investment decision, nor should it be treated as a recommendation for any investment.
 The information in this material may not be edited and/or reproduced in whole or in part without the prior consent of FSI.